 Proven Rock Stars are Hard to Find

-You would think that a field full of data trackers and attribution experts would be almost universally good at demonstrating their past success and explaining their contribution to an organization’s marketing growth.
+You’d think that in a field full of data trackers and attribution specialists, everyone would be very good at showing their prior performance and describing how they contributed to an organization’s marketing growth.

-However, we’ve found that this is often not the case.
-Even the most talented and intelligent marketing candidates for a marketing analytics executive search aren’t always diligent about recording their work and and proving their value.
-Any many intelligent professionals work in organizations that prioritize tracking on “soft” metrics or outdated KPIs, limiting the information they’re able to share about their success.
+However, we’ve discovered that this isn’t always the case.
+Even the most brilliant marketing candidates for a marketing analytics executive search aren’t always conscientious about documenting their work and demonstrating their worth.
+Many phenomenal professionals work in businesses that concentrate monitoring on “soft” measures or out-of-date KPIs, which limits (to a degree) the information they can offer about their progress.

 They Favor Exciting, Exotic Career Opportunities